First Pick CSA Sold Out for 2020 Season, waitlist for 2021 below!

 What’s in my share?
-At least $20 worth of our best pick of certified organic vegetables each week, revolving throughout the season as new crops come on to ensure maximum variety and peak quality and flavour.
+Our best pick of certified organic vegetables each week, revolving throughout the season as new crops come on to ensure maximum variety and peak quality and flavour.
 Here’s a taste of the 4-7 items you may find in your share each week:

 - Spring: Spinach, Arugula, Greens mix, Strawberries, Hakurei, Radish, Lettuce, Kale, Chard, Rhubarb, Broccolini, Snap peas

 - Summer: Tomatoes, Basil, Peppers, Carrots, Beets, Cucumbers, Basil, Kale/Chard, Zucchini, Dill, Delicata, Beans, Garlic, Onions, New potatoes, Cauliflower, Cabbage, Broccoli, Fresh herbs, Cherry tomatoes, Raspberries

 - Fall: Tomatoes, Peppers, Cucumbers, Carrots, Beets, Kale/Chard, Zucchini, Zucchini, Winter squash, Beans, Garlic, Onions, Brussel Sprouts, Potatoes, Fresh herbs, Greens, Parsnips